vk-cs/docs-public/docs/en/intro/billing/service-management/corporate/corporate.md

-VK Cloud provides special features for [legal entities](../../concepts/physical-corporate/).
+VK Cloud provides special features for [legal entities and sole proprietors](../../concepts/physical-corporate/).
 Contractors-legal entities can receive accounting [accounting documents](../../concepts/report/) from the platform.
 They have the opportunity to conclude an individual contract with VK Cloud.

 ## Conclusion of an individual contract

-Legal entities by default work with VK Cloud on the basis of contracts [public offer](/en/intro/start/legal/legal-terms/).
+Legal entities and sole proprietors by default work with VK Cloud on the basis of contracts [public offer](/en/intro/start/legal/legal-terms/).
 It is possible to conclude an individual contract with VK Cloud, for more information, see the article [Billing of individuals and legal entities](../../concepts/physical-corporate).

 To conclude an individual contract:

 1. Write to VK Cloud customer service at [sales-team@mcs.mail.ru](mailto:sales-team@mcs.mail.ru).
 1. Specify:

-   - Full name of the organization and its details.
+   - Full name of the organization or the sole proprietor and its details.
    - Full name and phone number of the contact person.

 The manager will contact you to clarify the required terms of the contract.